CodeKing12/CodeKing12/README.md

 - 👋 Hi, I’m @CodeKing12
 - 👀 I’m interested in Machine Learning, Artificial Intelligence, Ethical Hacking, Backend Development
-- 🌱 I code in HTML, CSS, Javascript, Python (and Django)
+- 🌱 I code in HTML, CSS, Javascript, PHP, Python (and Django)
 - 💞️ I’m looking to collaborate on some Django projects
-- 📫 You can reach me on twitter @EyetuKingsley
+- 📫 You can reach me on twitter @

 <!---
 CodeKing12/CodeKing12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.